Furred Animals of Australia

 Furred Animals of Australia is a general reference book, first published in 1931, that gives accounts of Australian mammals, the continent's often unique marsupial and placental mammal fauna.
-The text and research for the book was undertaken by the mammologist and museum curator Ellis Le Geyt Troughton.
+The text and research for the book was undertaken by the mammalogist and museum curator Ellis Le Geyt Troughton.
 Colour plates for the work were produced by Neville W. Cayley, whose popular standard guide What Bird is That? inspired Troughton's working title What Mammal is That?.
 The second edition of the work, while dated 1943 on the title page, was issued by Angus and Robertson in 1944.
 It remained the only authoritative treatment of the continent's mammals to be readily available during the mid-twentieth century.

 Preparation for the work was prompted by the absence of any general reference for Australian mammalogy, with no work being readily accessible or current.
 The book was an attempt to reproduce the highly regarded volumes of John Gould's The Mammals of Australia, issued in 1863 with lithographic illustrations by Henry Richter, a work only available as a valuable collectible.
 Two earlier twentieth century works on Australian animals had included sections on mammals, but most text for the entries was copied from the authoritative but outdated catalogue of mammal specimens at the British Museum of Natural History published by Oldfield Thomas in 1888.
 The otherwise plagiarised text did, however, include new accounts of Australian bats by the author of this work.
 Troughton's treatments of Australian mammals was not succeeded until 1983, excepting the brief diagnostic descriptions of W. D. L. Ride's 1970 field guide, when the Australian Museum issued the standard text of Australian mammalogy for their series National Photographic Index of Australian Wildlife.